davidwl/AppLaunchpad/docs/general-settings.md

 ```
 Take a look at our [i18n](i18n.md) section for an implementation suggestion.
 <!-- add-attribute:class:warning -->
-> **NOTE:** You can translate Luigi internal messages by providing translation for [these keys](../core/src/utilities/defaultLuigiTranslationTable.js).
+> **NOTE:** You can translate AppLaunchpad internal messages by providing translation for [these keys](../core/src/utilities/defaultAppLaunchpadTranslationTable.js).

 ### hideNavigation
 - **type**: boolean
-- **description**: disables Luigi's default out-of-the-box navigation when set to `true`.
+- **description**: disables AppLaunchpad's default out-of-the-box navigation when set to `true`.
 This means that top, side, and tab navigation is no longer visible and you can implement your own navigation UI.
 - **default**: by default, the parameter is set to `false`, which means the navigation is enabled.

 ### header.logo